 Day two of your Toronto three day itinerary will begin at one of the most spectacular natural landmarks in the world, Niagara Falls.
-The iconic waterfalls are located under two hours from Downtown Toronto making it an unmissable trip to make.
+The iconic waterfalls are located under two hours from Downtown Toronto, making it an unmissable trip to make.

-You’ll even be able to hang out on beaches on the shore of Lake Ontario and visit a free petting zoo with adorable farm animals.
-Additionally, you can enjoy a family-friendly park called Centreville Amusement Park, which is complete with exciting rides.
+You'll even be able to hang out on beaches on the shore of Lake Ontario and visit a free petting zoo with adorable farm animals.
+Additionally, you can enjoy a family-friendly park called Centreville Amusement Park, complete with exciting rides.

 Lastly, head to the hip Distillery District to wind down after another busy day.
-This industrial area has a host of exciting and unique shops plus bars, restaurants, and clubs to spend a chill and exciting night.
+This industrial area has a host of exciting and unique shops, plus bars, restaurants, and clubs to spend a chill and exciting night.

 Niagara Falls is not only a must-visit attraction in Ontario and Canada but in the world.
 The stunning and world-renowned falls are just an hour and a half from Toronto, so there's no excuse not to visit, even if you're only in Toronto for three days.
 You can reach the falls by car or take the train from Union Station.

-A popular activity is to go on a boat which takes you right through Horseshoe Falls, one of the three falls that makes up Niagara Falls.
-It’s recommended to book in advance and although you’re provided with a poncho, beware that you will get wet so possibly bring a change of clothes!
+A popular activity is to go on a Niagara boat cruise, which takes you right through Horseshoe Falls, one of the three falls that makes up Niagara Falls.
+It's recommended to book in advance and although you're provided with a poncho, beware that you will get wet so possibly bring a change of clothes!

 You can additionally enjoy the view from up high in the Skylon Viewing Tower.
 You can even zip-line across the falls if you're feeling adventurous.
 The viewing tower also has a revolving restaurant, and you can find many other restaurants with amazing views.

 While you can spend half a day here, if you have some extra time on your Toronto trip, consider staying into the evening or even overnight.
 There are many hotels as well as bars, clubs, and two casinos (Fallsview Casino and Casino Niagara).
-The falls are additionally lit up at night during the spectacular Falls Illumination which is well worth seeing.
+The falls are additionally lit up at night during the spectacular Falls Illumination, which is well worth seeing.